ChrstphrHll/npc_gen/students/Theriss Deularla.md

   int: 9
   str: 17
   wis: 17
-track: Protection
-trait: I watch over my friends as if they were a litter of newborn pups.
-trait1: Attentive
-trait2: Fraudulent
 year: 6
+guild: Treskal
+partyID: 58
 ---
 # Theriss Deularla
 ---
 ### Description
 - 6th year Gnome Cleric in Treskal
-- straight brunette hair that's parted to the side, slightly obscuring an eye, Brown eyes, and Dark Tan skin
+- straight brunette hair that's parted to the side, slightly obscuring an eye, Pale Gray eyes, and Dark Tan skin
 - Is Attentive and Fraudulent, and has Knowledge as their ideal

 ### Organizations